Planning for safety

-- The owner can demonstrate employee training records for safe assembly, operation, dismantling and removal of rides.
+- The ride operator can demonstrate employee training records for safe assembly, operation, dismantling and removal of rides.

-- The owner can provide evidence that a competent person is in control of the ride and will ensure safe use.
+- The ride operator can provide evidence that a competent person is in control of the ride and will ensure safe use.
 For example, evidence of any training, technical skills, or experience in the industry, or referees or testimonials from previous hirers.

-- The owner can provide evidence that the ride operators are competent to instruct patrons on safety, and can ensure that patrons will follow safety instructions.
+- The ride operator can provide evidence that they are competent to instruct patrons on safety, and can ensure that patrons will follow safety instructions.

 Monitoring and supervision

-- The owner can demonstrate measures put in place to ensure patrons using the ride do not expose other patrons to injury.
+- The ride operator can demonstrate measures put in place to ensure patrons using the ride do not expose other patrons to injury.

 For example, adequate supervision to ensure vulnerable patrons such as smaller children are not exposed to injury from other patrons using the ride.

-- The owner can provide evidence that the ride has been inspected and maintained between use at events.
+- The ride operator can provide evidence that the ride has been inspected and maintained between use at events.